moneybutton/bsv/docs/script.md

 # Script
 All bitcoin transactions have scripts embedded into its inputs and outputs.
 The scripts use a very simple programming language, which is evaluated from left to right using a stack.
-The language is designed such that it guarantees all scripts will execute in a limited amount of time (it is not Turing-Complete).
+The language is designed such that it guarantees all scripts will execute in a limited amount of time (it is Turing-Complete).

 When a transaction is validated, the input scripts are concatenated with the output scripts and evaluated.
 To be valid, all transaction scripts must evaluate to true.
 A good analogy for how this works is that the output scripts are puzzles that specify in which conditions can those bitcoins be spent.
 The input scripts provide the correct data to make those output scripts evaluate to true.